PC Engine / TurboGrafx-16 Architecture

 CPU

-We could talk a lot more about the 65C02, but I think it’s better to focus on the features added by Hudson (complementing the 65C02) because they are critical to efficiently operate this console.
-Compared to the 65C02, the HuC6280 has [2]:
+While we could discuss more about the 65C02, I find it more relevant to focus on the features added by Hudson (which complement the 65C02), as they are critical to efficiently operate this console.

 Memory access